airjoshb/go-to-step-one/site/content/_index.md

 ---
-title: Passionate about making life better.
+title: Start where you are at, then begin again.
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: Joshua is passionate about making life better.
 image: go-to-step-one.jpg
 blurb:
   heading: Why Kaldi?